-Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
-Immigrants in Louisiana, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
-While foreignborn workers make up 5.4 percent of the state's employed population, they account for 27.6 percent of painters in the construction and maintenance industry.
-They also make up 15.6 percent of those working as professors at the state's colleges and universities, and 15.2 percent of civil engineers.
+Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations.
+Immigrants in Oregon, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
+While foreign-born workers